Are you trying to sell your home, but you're worried that the pink

 Project-to-Avoid: Adding Unconventional Appliances or Features

-A built-in wine fridge, custom closets, or a hot tub may sound like a dream addition to your home, but what happens if the buyer hates wine or thinks the hot tub is an eyesore?
+A built-in wine fridge, custom closets, or a hot tub may sound like a dream addition to your home, but what happens if the buyer hates wine or thinks the hot tub is an eyesore?"You are not going to get very much extra money for your wine cellar if the prospective buyer is looking at it as a great thing to tear out and replace with a home theatre," says Jeff Moeslein, president of Legacy Remodeling, Inc., a specialty remodeling company in western Pennsylvania.

 Adding unique features to your home makes sense if you like those things and are planning on enjoying them yourself, according to Moeslein.
 Just don't expect to recover the total cost when you're ready to sell.